LineageOS/lineage_wiki/_includes/templates/device_upgrade.md

 {%- for version in device.versions %}
 {%- if version < 17.1 %}
-{%- capture devOptions -%}
+{%- capture adbRoot -%}
+3. Enable [USB debugging]({{ "adb_fastboot_guide.html#setting-up-adb" | relative_url }}) on your device.
 Additionally if you are on LineageOS 16.0 or below, open Settings, then "System", then "Developer Options", then select "Root Access Options", and finally "ADB Only".
 Now, run `adb root`
 {%- endcapture -%}
 {%- break %}
 {%- endif %}